AD Blocker Detected

 Ways mindfulness can benefit the brain:

-1. Chemical Messengers: GABA and serotonin
+- Chemical Messengers: GABA and serotonin

-2. Amygdala and Prefrontal Cortex
+- Amygdala and Prefrontal Cortex

-There is an interplay between the brain’s essential chemicals and the environment.
-An environment can be a location, the people we surround ourselves with, and the situations and moments that we experience.
+Everything outside of your head is an environment, and every environment shapes your brain.
+An environment can be a place, the people we surround ourselves with, and the situations and moments that we experience.

+Environments shape our thoughts and feelings, how deeply we process, and how profoundly we think.
 Had a bad day because you woke up late and were late to work as a result?
-Your external environment likely engendered a string of stressful thoughts and left a lingering, uneasy, and unhappy feeling.
+Your external environment likely spurred a string of stressful thoughts and left a lingering, uneasy, and unhappy feeling.

 It’s crazy to think that the things we experience shape our thoughts and feelings, and our thoughts and feelings shape our inner communication network.
 But, think about it a little more, and realize that your existence is a series of internal communication on so deep a level that you do not consciously realize the power of just being.